zoltan-ky/django-dialogform/README.rst

 Overview
 --------
+Django app to open forms within ``<dialog>`` html element popups.
+These popups are auto-placed relative to their anchor and auto-sized to their content, placed within the referring page viewport area and have no menus or borders for resizing/moving.

-Django app to open forms and views in dialog popups.
-The idea is to allow smaller forms that would typically not fill entire screens, but maybe only modify some attributes of a model or create new relations between models, or just run queries, etc.
+The general idea is to display django forms that would typically not need to fill entire screens, but maybe only modify some attributes of a model or create new relations between models, or run queries, etc, without leaving the referring page.

-Two different dialog view/template options are included:
+Two different dialog template options are included:

-1) ``dialog`` - that displays a form immediately within a ``<dialog>`` element in the same html document context where the link/anchor to it is; and
+1) ``dialog`` - that displays a form directly within a ``<dialog>`` element in the same html document context where the anchor to it is found; and

-2) ``dialog/iframe`` - that creates an ``<iframe>`` element under the ``<dialog>`` and loads the form and all its associated media into a separate iframe contentWindow/document.
+2) ``dialog/iframe`` - that creates an ``<iframe>`` element within the ``<dialog>`` and loads the form and all its associated media as a complete content window/document.

 The dialogs are non-modal, so they allow for simple dialog nesting actions, like an "X" that opens another delete-confirmation dialog, or some other link to create an intermediate model, if necessary for completing the initiating dialog.
 This is also useful if you're using additional django packages in your forms that may use dialogs that could be blocked by a modal dialog.